Yehudit-Arieli/file-bundler-cli/README.md

 ## License

-This project currently has no license specified.
+This project is intended for educational purposes.